 Job Growth Projection: 11%

-They also provide patient education on how to care for their teeth to stop oral disease and tooth decay.
+They also educate patients on how to care for their teeth to stop oral disease and tooth decay.
 To find the best trade programs for dental hygienists, limit your search to accredited schools.
 Make sure to pay attention to school rankings and program quality.

 Average Salary: $77,090